amcneil36/amcneil36.github.io/blogs/completed-reading-list-and-recommended-readings.md

-## Completed Reading Lists and Recommended Readings
+## Completed Reading List and Recommended Readings
+In this post I am keeping track of all the books I have read and am documenting which of these books I feel are the best books to read.
+I started keeping track of these books in 2019 so I haven't included any books that I read prior to then.

+### Completed Reading List (since 2019)
 1. Kerievsky, Joshua.
 Refactoring to Patterns.
 Addison-Wesley, 2004.
 1. Martin, Robert.
 Clean Code: A Handbook of Agile Software Craftsmanship.
 Prentice Hall, 2009.
 1. Fowler, Martin and Beck, Kent.
 Refactoring: Improving the Design of Existing Code.
 Addison-Wesley, 1999.